HelenAmeliaAndersen/HelenAmeliaAndersen/README.md

 - 👋 Hi, I’m @HelenAmeliaAndersen
-- 👀 I’m interested in chess and My favourite International Master is John Bartholomew :)
+- 👀 I’m interested in chess and Computer.
+My favourite International Master is John Bartholomew :)
 - 🌱 I’m currently learning School Subjects, Violin and Chess.
 - 💞️ I’m looking to collaborate on October 30st, 2021
 - 📫 How to reach me ...